CornerstonesQC/CornerstonesStartup/README.md

       - For jupyter notebook: `jupyter notebook --no-browser`
       - For jupyter lab: `jupyter lab --no-browser`
    - Jupyter will print instructions on which webpage to load - paste the address in your favourite browser to gain accesss to the jupyter notebook or lab
+   - When you stop working you can exit the environment by typing `conda deactivate`.
+Next time simply issue again the activate line and start jupyter as before.

 ## Setting up accounts to access the devices